nandac/pandoc-reader/README.md

 ...
 ```

-The plugin automatically inserts title metadata field as the main heading of your post or page.
-Therefore, there is no need to specify the first heading in your content.

-Failing to provide a title metadata field will result in an error.

-**Note: Specifying the file metadata in the format above is a requirement of Pandoc.
-Pelican's recommended format is different and may require you to rewrite the metadata in your files, if you stop using this plugin.**
+**Note: Pelican's recommended format for metadata is different to what is specified here, and may require you to rewrite the metadata in your files, if you stop using this plugin.**

 More information about Pelican's predefined metadata is available [here](https://docs.getpelican.com/en/stable/content.html#file-metadata).